 Phutthamonthon Park, also known as Buddha Monthon, was constructed in 1957 and covers a huge area of about 400 hectares.
 The 15.875m high Buddha statue at the center of the park was built in 1981.
 It is called

 Phra Si Sakkaya Thotsaphonlayan Prathan Phutthamonthon Suthat

-There are four sites around the Buddha statue, representing the four main stations in the live of the Buddha.
+There are 4 sites around the Buddha statue, representing the 4 main stations in the life of the Buddha.

 - Birth – seven lotus flowers